For common abbreviations and acronyms used on the Pizza Making forum, and other

 seconds.
 When cooked, it should be soft and fragrant.
 The classic types and their respective

-Margherita: tomato, olive oil, fresh basil leaves, and fior-di-latte or mozzarella di bufala.
+olive oil, fresh basil leaves, fior-di-latte or mozzarella di bufala), and Formaggio e Pomodoro

-Formaggio e Pomodoro: tomato, olive oil, and grated parmesan cheese.
-Basil leaves are optional.
+(tomato, olive oil, and grated parmesan cheese; basil leaves are optional).

 NEAPOLITAN-AMERICAN STYLE PIZZA: See NEW YORK STYLE PIZZA.

 NEW YORK STYLE PIZZA: New York style pizza can be traced back to the 17th